-File system root folder for packages is the location where all the 3rd party software packages are downloaded.
+File system root folder for packages is the UNC path used as a content location in SCCM.

 SCCM root folder for packages is a name for container that appears in the SCCM console in Applications section.
 All the imported 3rd party packages will be placed into it.